Creating Recurring Work Orders (RWO's) in Facilitron Works

 Note: If you ever need to review a profile’s generation mode in the future, you can quickly identify which generation mode a profile uses in the Scheduling Type column on the Inspection Profiles page.

-After selecting the generation mode, set the frequency.
-When setting the frequency please note:
+When setting the frequency, please note:

 • The Weekdays only checkbox is available for Monday - Friday schedules and excludes Saturday/Sunday generation.